haskell-distributed/distributed-process/tutorials/3ch.md

 really just a specialization of [bracket][lbrkt].
 You will also find lots of other libraries on hackage which use these instances - at present count there are more than 150 [packages using it][reverse].

+One note of caution: This instance can enable use of functions such as `forkIO` (or, `fork` from lifted-base[lbase]) which compromise invariants in the `Process` monad and can lead to confusing and subtle issues.
+Always use the Cloud Haskell functions such as spawnLocal instead.

 [1]: hackage.haskell.org/package/distributed-process/docs/Control-Distributed-Process.html#v:receiveWait
 [2]: hackage.haskell.org/package/distributed-process/docs/Control-Distributed-Process.html#v:expect